foxprimegames/Little-Known-Galaxy-Parser/README.md

   Sorts the results by product, in the correct recipies template. <br>
   Puts results in the file folder: Output/Recipes<br>

+item_information_parser.py --<br>
+  Looks at assets in `Input/Assets/MonoBehavior`, and creates a mock infobox template of item data.<br>
+  Super versions of the same item are included in the base-item template.<br>
+  Two results are generated - one with sell price, and one where the items can't be sold.
+This should make it easier to check for changes to sell price. <br>

 # Getting the Assets --